 HB 2243 Social equity land trust By Request: Department of Natural Resources.
+By Request: Department of Natural Resources.
 This bill would create a new trust beneficiary for supporting childcare.
 DNR could buy new land, harvest it or (potentially) sell it for conversion.
-It does not require use of carbon credits to create revenue.
 Childcare is an important public purpose that needs greater state and federal support.
 The new WA capital gains is earmarked in part for this purpose and just delivered 500 million to early learning.

-HB 2333 An ACT Relating to assessing the carbon sequestration potential of state-owned lands for the purpose of generating offset credits under the climate commitment act.
-Assessing the carbon sequestration potential of state-owned lands for the purpose of generating offset credits under the climate commitment act.
+HB 2333 AN ACT Relating to assessing the carbon sequestration potential of state-owned lands for the purpose of generating offset credits under the climate commitment act.
+The bill was entered on Jan.
+12 just before this weekly deadline.

-SB 6120 Concerning the Wildland Urban Interface Code.
+SB 6121 Concerning biochar production from agricultural and forestry biomass.
 Wildland urban interface mapping would be eliminated.
 All counties, cities, and towns may complete their own map of areas at greatest risk from wildfire.
 Is there a consistent standard for choosing areas of risk in cities, towns, and counties?
-Could a city decide not to map a WUI area because it wants to develop it.